 One of WSHA’s top priorities in both policy and operations is advancing the use of telehealth services.
 As a result of last year’s legislation, a statewide Telehealth Collaborative has convened.
 Click here for more information about the Collaborative.

-WSHA has successfully advocated for two new laws that will increase access to telehealth services:
+WSHA has successfully advocated for four new laws that will increase access to telehealth services: